Coventry: History and politics

 Coventry is well known for the mythical 11th century exploits of Lady Godiva who, according to legend, rode through the city naked on horseback in protest at high taxes being levied on the city folk by her husband Leofric, Earl of Mercia.
-Contemporary historians do not dispute that lady Godiva was a real figure, as she was the first woman to be mentioned in the Domesday Book (1086), however her ride is considered mythical.
+Contemporary historians do not dispute that lady Godiva was a real figure, as she was the first woman to be mentioned in the Domesday Book (1086); however, her ride is considered mythical.
 The residents of the city were commanded to look away as she rode, but one man did not and was allegedly struck blind.
 He became known as Peeping Tom thus originating a new idiom, or metonym, in English.
 There is a Grade II* listed statue of her in the city centre, which for 18 years had been underneath a Cathedral Lanes shopping centre canopy, removed in October 2008.
 There is also a bust of Peeping Tom looking out across Hertford Street shopping precinct, and overlooking Broadgate and the statue of Godiva is a clock where, at every hour, Lady Godiva appears on her horse while being watched by Peeping Tom.

 Julins Palmer, the English Protestant martyr who was burned at the stake in 1556 during the reign of Mary I, was a native of Coventry.
 Christopher Davenport the 17th century Catholic theologian, religious controversialist, and royal chaplain was born in Coventry.

 The statesman and founder of modern Australia, Sir Henry Parkes, was born in Canley in 1815.
 Other international politicians from Coventry include Brian Mitchell, the Australian Labor Party member for Lyons in the Australian House of Representatives, and the Canadian parliamentarian Jocelyn Burgener, who was a Member of the Legislative Assembly of Alberta from 1993 to 2001.
 Evelyn Evans, a British librarian who founded libraries in Ghana, was also from Coventry.

 Pearl Hyde was a Labour councillor, the head of the Coventry Women's Voluntary Service during the Second World War, and became the first female Lord Mayor of Coventry in 1957.

 Dave Nellist, a Militant tendency politician in the Labour Party, Member of Parliament who gave away half of his salary and the National Chair of the Trade Unionist and Socialist Coalition (TUSC) is from Coventry.
 Trade union organiser Tom Mann and National Socialist Movement leader Colin Jordan also came from Coventry.

 Tony Whittaker, the solicitor and politician, was from Coventry.
 He was a co-founder and the first leader of PEOPLE, the forerunner of the Ecology Party and Green Party UK.
 In 1995, animal rights activist Jill Phipps died during a protest to stop the air export of live calves for veal from Coventry Airport.
-Her passing drew international attention and for many years, animal rights protests have been held around the anniversary date of Phipps' death.
+Her death drew international attention and for many years, animal rights protests have been held around the anniversary date of Phipps' death.